nadiaaldrich/project_2/README.md

 # Objective:

-Create an interactive web application to help us visualize the movement of people seeking refuge and to answer the following:
+## Create an interactive web application to help us visualize the movement of people seeking refuge and to answer the following:

-*1. What are the top 25 countries hosting refugees?*
+## 1. What are the top 25 countries hosting refugees?
-*2. Question 2
+## 2. What are the total number of refugees by year?
-*3. Question 3
+## 3. What does the concentration of refugees look like globally?

 ---